qmlbook/qmlbook/docs/networking/networking.rst

 WS Server
 ---------

 You can easily create your own WS server using the C++ part of the Qt WebSocket or use a different WS implementation, which I find very interesting.
-It is interesting because it allows to connect the amazing rendering quality of QML with the great expanding web application servers.
-In this example we will use a Node JS based web socket server using the `ws <https://npmjs.org/package/ws>`_ module.
-For this you first need to install `node js <http://nodejs.org/>`_.
-Afterwards create a ``ws_server`` folder and install the ws package using the node package manager (npm).
+It is interesting because it allows connecting the amazing rendering quality of QML with the great expanding web application servers.
+In this example, we will use a Node JS based web socket server using the `ws <https://npmjs.org/package/ws>`_ module.
+For this, you first need to install `node js <http://nodejs.org/>`_.
+Then, create a ``ws_server`` folder and install the ws package using the node package manager (npm).

 The code shall create a simple echo server in NodeJS to echo our messages back to our QML client.